scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 > Unlike its competitors who sell preassembled merchandise, IKEA puts its customers to work.
 It turns out there's a hidden benefit to making users invest physical effort in assembling the product - by asking customers to assemble their own furnitur, Ariely believes they adopt an irrational love of the furniture they built, just like the test subjects did in the origami experiments.
 Business that leverage user effort confer higher value to their products simply because their users have put work into them.
 The users have invested in the products through their labor.

 > Studies reveal that our past is an excellent predictor of our future.

+Product has to provide "value" to keep the user invested in the product.
+Some ways of providing value:
+- Content: Spotify's users consume the content it provides.
+Spotify generates "Discover Weekly" based on the content consumption which provides more value to the user who invested in listening on Spotify.
+- Data:

 ## Habit Testing